wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-insider-manage-insider-risk/includes/introduction.md

 ### Data leaks

 Data leaks include accidental oversharing of information outside your organization or data theft with malicious intent.
 This policy template prioritizes detection of suspicious SharePoint Online data downloads, file and folder sharing, copying files to portable devices such as USB drives, printing files, and copying data to personal cloud messaging and storage services.

-### Offensive language in email

-This policy template uses built-in offensive language classifiers to automatically detect email message content in Exchange Online that may be considered abusive or offensive.
-These classifiers use a combination of artificial intelligence and keywords to identify language in email that are likely to violate anti-harassment policies.

 ## Policy settings